KubeRocketCI/docs/versioned_docs/version-3.9/operator-guide/artifacts-management/harbor-oidc.md

     Start by creating a secret named `keycloak-client-harbor-secret` for Keycloak.
 This can be accomplished either through the commands provided below or by employing the External Secrets Operator.
 The secret acts as a secure token for establishing communication between Keycloak and Harbor.

-    Generate the secret using OpenSSL and store it in a Kubernetes secret within the platform namespace (e.g, `edp`):
+    Generate the secret using OpenSSL and store it in a Kubernetes secret within the platform namespace (e.g, `krci`):

     ```bash
     KEYCLOAK_CLIENT_HARBOR_SECRET=$(openssl rand -base64 32 | head -c 32)
-    kubectl -n edp create secret generic keycloak-client-harbor-secret \
+    kubectl -n krci create secret generic keycloak-client-harbor-secret \
         --from-literal=cookie-secret=${KEYCLOAK_CLIENT_HARBOR_SECRET}
     ```